dsmrreader/dsmr-reader/docs/faq.rst

 - PIP update requirements.
 - Apply any database migrations.
 - Sync static files to Nginx folder.
-- Reload Gunicorn application server.
+- Reload Gunicorn application server (web interface) and backend processes (such as the datalogger).
 - Clear any caches.